Looking for Budget? What’s the cost if we don’t adopt a mental health solution?

 While reducing absenteeism can take longer, presenteeism rates respond well to quick solutions.
 Studies show that when organizations take a human-centred approach to health, it can rapidly transform a workforce suffering from severe presenteeism.

 Mobile digital solutions can empower employees to monitor and improve their own mental wellbeing on a daily basis.
-It’s just one of the ways HR and disability teams can combat the escalating mental health crisis in Canadian health care, for COVID-19 and beyond.
+It’s just one of the ways HR and disability teams can combat the escalating mental health crisis in health care, for COVID-19 and beyond.

 Learn how Starling is combating the mental health impacts of COVID-19: Starling Minds announced in a $2.5M Digital Technology Supercluster Project to deliver personalized mental health tools for frontline healthcare workers